intelligent-growth-solutions/tech-test-software-engineer/README.md

 # Requirements
 - Solution should be done using the latest version of C# & dotnet.
 - The solution should be accompanied by a README file containing your thought process, any shortcuts you've taken and why, assumptions that had to be made as well as how you would evolve your solution to make it ready for a production environment.
+- The solution should be delivered as a git repository with instructions for how to run it.

 # Bonus Points
 - Unit tests